 Are you an American citizen living abroad?
-In most cases you still have to file taxes, even if you pay taxes in the country where you live.
-However, depending on your income, you are probably not liable to pay anything to the US, only to file.
-Read on to learn how to properly file your taxes and take the Foreign Earned Income Exclusion if you live abroad.
+In most cases you still have to file taxes living abroad, even if you pay taxes in the country where you live.
+However, depending on your income, you are probably not liable to actually pay any taxes on your foreign earned income to the US, only to file.
+Read on to learn how to properly file your taxes using form 2555 and take the Foreign Earned Income Exclusion or FEIE if you live abroad.

 *Disclosure: This post contains affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.
 Also, please note that I am not a financial advisor or accountant and nothing here should be considered financial advice.